ytechie/band-powerpoint-remote/README.md

 # band-powerpoint-remote

 A prototype for interpreting gestures from the band and advancing PowerPoint slides.

-Still a work in progress.
+This project contains the phone application.

+Data from the gyroscope is processed using Reactive Extensions within the [Band Stream Processor](https://github.com/ytechie/band-stream-processor).

+The resulting next/prev commands are sent to a [WebAPI and PowerPoint web proxy](https://github.com/ytechie/powerpoint-remote-proxy).

 ![Solution Architecture](architecture.png)